flomesh-io/osm-edge-docs/README.md

     ```
 3. Create a pull request from the patch branch to the release branch.
 Proceed to the next step once the pull request is approved and merged.

-### After cutting the OSM release
+### After cutting the osm-edge release

 1. Open an issue in this repo asking for a new DNS record be added to the site (via Netlify), to assign a subdomain to the deployed branch.
-2. When published, the newly-added branch will function like [https://release-v0-8.docs.openservicemesh.io/](https://release-v0-8.docs.openservicemesh.io/)
+2. When published, the newly-added branch will function like [https://osm-edge-docs.flomesh.io/](https://rosm-edge-docs.flomesh.io/)

 ### After publishing the new release-specific docs

 #### Update the release branch

 1. Create another patch branch off of the release branch (or use the existing patch branch after fetching and rebasing on the release branch).
-2. On the patch branch, add the new release as a version parameter in [config.toml](https://github.com/openservicemesh/osm-docs/blob/main/config.toml) with the `latest` tag.
+2. On the patch branch, add the new release as a version parameter in [config.toml](https://github.com/flomesh-io/osm-edge-docs/blob/main/config.toml) with the `latest` tag.
 The version parameters represent all currently supported versions of OSM and are used to populate the Release drop down menu on the site.
 The url for the new release is formatted `https://release-vX-Y.docs.openservicemesh.io/`.

     ```toml
     [[params.versions]]